-In the Film and Moving Image major, you'll acquire a thorough grounding in the liberal arts and an understanding of the techniques used to create film/video productions.
-By the end of your second year in the program, you'll select a track and begin taking courses in your specialized field, culminating in a senior project that integrates your aesthetic vision with your technical training.
-You'll also gain internship experience that allows you to work with professionals in the field.
+We all have stories to tell—learn how to inspire, to teach, and to communicate these stories via film and moving images.
+By the end of your second year in the program, you can select from the Cinematography/Editing track or the Producing/Writing track and begin taking courses in your specialized field, culminating in a senior project that integrates your aesthetic vision with your technical training.
+Your coursework will be enhanced by internship experiences that allow you to work with professionals in the field.

-- Create films and other moving image projects, using current crafts and emerging technologies that are grounded in a strong sense of personal style.
+- Create films and other moving image projects, using current crafts and emerging technologies and grounded in a strong sense of personal style.

 - Write film and moving image proposals and screenplays.